 The health benefits of the vinegar are thought to come from acetic acid, which has been shown to possess antifungal and antiviral properties.

 The acid has been studied in vitro for its role in inducing tumor necrosis factor (TNF), a pro-inflammatory immune molecule that facilitates cell survival, proliferation, and death.

 Acetic acid has been linked to increased cognitive functioning.
 The acetic acid and bacteria found in traditional foods like apple cider vinegar have a unique and highly pure membrane lipid component called sphingolipids that are also components of brain tissue.
 Ingestion of sphingolipid-derivatives find improvements in cognitive function.

 Apple cider vinegar also contains probiotics that form during fermentation.
 When consumed, these bacteria supply the body with beneficial microbes important for gut function and our overall health.

-The strongest evidence around the health impacts of apple cider vinegar come from its impact on cardiovascular health and diabetes.
+The strongest evidence around the health impacts of apple cider vinegar comes from its impact on cardiovascular health and diabetes.
 The vinegar may protect against heart disease due to its chlorogenic acid content.
 It may also have a positive effect on blood lipid levels, making it an attractive addition for managing hyperlipidemia and regulating blood sugar.

 Apple Cider Vinegar and HPV